saig214/HackerRankProblems/README.md

 # HackerRankProblems

 All problems have a runner files in their package.
 To modify test files, modify TextCase.txt files in the respective folders, and add path(s) if necessary to the testFilePathList variable in the runner file.
+Any file path with valid test cases can be added to testFilePathList variable and the Runner can be invoked again.

 ## Problem 1 : ArraySum